Link copied to your clipboard

 The exact cost structure for home equity agreements varies, although you can expect to pay similar types of fees with most home equity agreement companies.
 Your costs will generally be split into two different time periods: when you apply for the home equity agreement and when it comes time to repay your funds.

 Most home equity agreement companies charge a transaction or origination fee, typically between 3.9% and 4.9% of your funding amount.
-Depending on the company you’re working with, you may also have to pay various other costs, such as appraisal fees, title search fees, escrow charges, or recording fees.
+Depending on the company you’re working with, you may also have to pay various other costs, such as home appraisal fees, title search fees, escrow charges, or recording fees.
 You can often deduct these costs from the money being disbursed to you so that there are no out-of-pocket charges to access funds, although the amount of money appearing in your bank account may be smaller to accommodate these costs.

-You can then enjoy a long period free from fees and payments until it comes time to pay back your home equity agreement, typically at the end of a 10 to 30-year term length or when you sell your home.
+You can then enjoy a long period free from fees and payments until it comes time to pay back your home equity agreement, typically at the end of a 10 to 30-year term length or, when you decide to sell your home.
 Home equity sharing agreements are repaid at this time with one large balloon payment consisting of the original amount borrowed, plus a share of your home’s appreciation in value as outlined in the contract.

 Many homeowners choose to repay their home equity agreement with proceeds from their home sale.
 If you’ll be keeping your home, you may be able to refinance your home equity sharing agreement for another term length, obtain alternative financing such as a personal loan or a cash-out refinance, or use cash savings to repay your home equity agreement.